 Her primary mentors in Australia were Geoffrey Collins (Principal Flute, Adelaide Symphony Orchestra; Australia Ensemble) and Louise Dellit (former Berliner Symphoniker).

-As a soloist Alexandra has had the privilege of performing both Mozart concerti with the Elder Conservatorium Symphony Orchestra (2004) and Sydney Symphony’s Sinfonia (2007), and toured all around Australia as guest soloist with Kammerphilharmonie Köhn (2013).
+As a soloist Alexandra has had the privilege of performing both Mozart concerti with the Elder Conservatorium Symphony Orchestra (2004) and the Sydney Symphony Orchestra’s Sinfonia (2007), and toured all around Australia as guest soloist with Kammerphilharmonie Köhn (2013).
+She was winner of the South Australian MBS Young Performer Award (Instrumental) in 2006, and a semi-finalist in the Australian Flute Competition in 2005 and 2013.

 She has performed in masterclass for flautists of the highest international level: